raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 } ClientSignatureTBS
 ~~~

-Note that all group operations additionally contain an MLS message the content
+Note that all group operations additionally contain an MLSMessage the content
 of which mirrors the request type, e.g., an AddUsers request wraps an MLS commit
 that in turn contains the Add proposals for the users' clients.
 In that case,
-the DS uses the GroupID inside the MLS message to determine which group the
+the DS uses the GroupID inside the MLSMessage to determine which group the
-request refers to and verifies the MLS message in the same way an MLS client
+request refers to and verifies the MLSMessage in the same way an MLS client
 would (including the signature).

 Depending on the nature of the request, clients can also include data in the AAD
-field of the MLS message, where it can be read and authenticated by both DS and
+field of the MLSMessage, where it can be read and authenticated by both DS and
 all other group members.

 After performing the desired operation using the data in DSRequestBody the DS